ryanrolds/presentations/slides/cicd.md

 ---
 class: middle

+# ⚙️Integration

+* Did I building this right? 🔧
+* Does it work as expected? 📋
+* Can I confidently ship it? 🚢

+---
+class: middle

 # 🕔Is CI/CD worth it?

+* More maintenance and tools
 * Inconsistency causes problems 🔥
 * Smaller changes, fewer bugs, faster feedback 🏎️
-* Everyone can execute deployments 🚢
+* Everyone can ship code 🚢

 ---
 class: middle